Dancing with the Stars (American TV series) season 27

 Season twenty-seven of Dancing with the Stars premiered on September 24, 2018, on the ABC network.

-On November 19, radio personality Bobby Bones and Sharna Burgess were crowned the champions, while Disney Channel star Milo Manheim and Witney Carson finished in second place, actress Evanna Lynch and Keo Motsepe finished in third place, and social media personality Alexis Ren and Alan Bersten finished in fourth.
+On November 19, radio personality Bobby Bones and Sharna Burgess were crowned the champions, while Disney Channel star Milo Manheim and Witney Carson finished in second place, actress Evanna Lynch and Keo Motsepe finished in third place, and model Alexis Ren and Alan Bersten finished in fourth.

 Cast

 Couples

+This season featured thirteen celebrity contestants.
 The thirteen professional dancers were revealed on Good Morning America on August 28, 2018.
-The ten professionals from last season returned, along with Cheryl Burke and Valentin Chmerkovskiy, both of whom last competed in season 25.
+The ten professionals from last season returned, along with Cheryl Burke and Valentin Chmerkovskiy, both of whom had last competed in season 25.
 Troupe dancer Brandon Armstrong made his debut in the pro lineup.
 Nancy McKeon was announced as the first celebrity competing for the season, partnered with Chmerkovskiy.
 On September 12, the rest of the cast was revealed on Good Morning America.
 The dance troupe for season 27 consisted of season 26 troupe members Artur Adamski, Hayley Erbert, Britt Stewart, and Morgan Larson; along with newcomer Vladislav Kvartin.